Framing structural identifiability in terms of parameter symmetries: Introduction

-In this work, we establish the link between global structural identifiability and full symmetries by introducing the notion of \textit{parameter symmetries}.
-These are full symmetries solely acting on parameters, i.e.~Lie symmetries acting as re-parametrisations of the model of interest.
-Provided the notion of parameter symmetries, we show that a parameter is globally structural identifiability if and only if it is a so-called \textit{universal parameter invariant} which is a differential invariant of all parameter symmetries of a given model.
+In this work, we establish the link between structural identifiability and full symmetries by introducing the notion of \textit{parameter symmetries}.
+These are full symmetries solely acting on parameters; that is, Lie symmetries acting as re-parametrisations of the model of interest.
+Provided the notion of parameter symmetries, we show that a parameter is locally structurally identifiable if and only if it is a so-called \textit{universal parameter invariant}---a differential invariant of all parameter symmetries of a given model.
 Next, we demonstrate that the standard differential algebra approach for deducing global structural identifiability will always find universal parameter invariants and thus it is consistent with the notion of parameter symmetries.
-Thereafter, we develop an alternative methodology for deducing global structural identifiability based on parameter symmetries referred to as the \textit{CaLinInv}-recipe (Algorithm \ref{alg:CaLinInv}).
-Specifically, the method: (i) re-writes the original system of ODEs in terms of the observed outputs referred to as the \textit{canonical coordinates} (Ca); (ii) finds parameter symmetries by solving the \textit{linearised symmetry conditions} (Lin); and (iii) calculates universal parameter \textit{invariants} (Inv).
-Our approach finds both the globally structurally identifiable parameter quantities as well as the parameter transformations preserving these parameter quantities, namely the parameter symmetries.
-Lastly, we conduct global structural identifiability analyses of a glucose-insulin model and an epidemiological SEI model using the CaLinInv-recipe, yielding insights about identifiable parameter combinations as well as the family of parameter transformations which leaves them invariant.
-Overall, we demonstrate how global structural identifiability of mechanistic models can be understood in terms of parameter symmetries.
+Subsequently, we develop an alternative methodology for deducing local structural identifiability based on parameter symmetries (Algorithm \ref{alg:CaLinInv}).
+Specifically, the method: (i) re-writes the original system of ODEs in terms of the observed outputs which are called the \emph{canonical coordinates}; (ii) finds parameter symmetries by solving the linearised symmetry conditions; and (iii) calculates universal parameter invariants.
+Our approach finds both the locally structurally identifiable parameter quantities as well as the parameter transformations preserving these parameter quantities, namely the parameter symmetries.
+Lastly, we conduct local structural identifiability analyses of a glucose-insulin model and an epidemiological SEI model using Algorithm \ref{alg:CaLinInv}, yielding insights about identifiable parameter combinations as well as the family of parameter transformations which leaves them invariant.
+Overall, we demonstrate how local structural identifiability of mechanistic models can be understood in terms of parameter symmetries.